VP-What?! The Three Letters to Protect You and Your Family

 By Mark Gorrie, Senior Director and Security Expert – ANZ, NortonLifeLock

-According to Norton Australia’s Project 360 Data Report, VPNs are significantly under-utilised in Australia.
-For example, of Aussies surveyed over one-third (36 per cent) don’t use a VPN and don’t know what it is.
-A further 36 per cent have heard of VPNs before.
-Meanwhile 31 per cent believe their online behaviour is not risky enough to warrant one.
-Currently, only one-quarter of Australians (28 per cent) use a VPN.
+According to Norton Australia’s Project 360 Data Report, there is a significant misconception among Aussies as to what a VPN is.
+For example, over one-third (36 per cent) don’t use a VPN and don’t know what it is.
+This is even more common in regional areas (43 per cent) and for Boomers (46 per cent).
+A further 36 per cent of Aussies have heard of VPNs before, but still don’t use one, while 31 per cent believe their online behaviour is not risky enough to warrant using a VPN, a figure that again rises to 45 per cent amongst Boomers.

 Copyright © 2020 NortonLifeLock Inc. All rights reserved.
 NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
 Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
 Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.